Deeroil/ot-harjoitustyo/README.md

 - size of the grid (n) and
 - how many mines you want there.

-Then it will print a grid with tiles
+Then it will fill a grid with tiles
 - 0: empty tiles
 - 1-8: tiles with mines as neighbors
 - 9: a tile with a mine